chipoglesby/dataScienceOnGoogleCloud/setup-a-google-compute-engine-instance.md

   --zone us-central1-a \
 ```

 Let's walk through what this does.
-This command uses the `gcloud compute instances` SDK to create a VM called `r-studio` on your account.
-It's going to use Google's predefined `debain` image running a stable version of `jessie`.
-Depending on your location, you might want to set your `zone` to a different region.
-If you're in the United States, `central1-a` will be fine.
+This command uses the gcloud compute instances SDK to create a VM called _**r-studio**_ on your account.
+It's going to use Google's predefined debian image running a stable version of Jessie.
+Depending on your location, you might want to set your _**zone**_ to a different region.
+If you're in the United States, _**central1-a**_ will be fine.

 ## SSH Into Your Instance

-Once your instance is setup and running you can ssh in by invoking `gcloud compute ssh r-studio` from your terminal window.
-Your newly created VM is `headless` meaning there is no `GUI` like what you're currently using on your computer.
-Until `RStudio` is setup, everything will be done through the command-line.
+Once your instance is setup and running you can ssh in by invoking

+`gcloud compute ssh r-studio`

+from your terminal window.
+Your newly created VM is headless meaning there is no GUI like what you're currently using on your computer.
+Until RStudio is setup, everything will be done through the command-line.
 If you're not familiar with the command line, you should take some time to familiarize yourself with it, because you'll be using it a lot!

 Once your connected to your machine, you should take some time to see how everything is laid out.

 ## Add Docker & Compose

 Once you've ssh'd into your instance, you'll want to add Docker and Docker compose.

 First Let's install the necessary components to get and install docker: